cuba-platform/idp-addon/README.md

 This section is a short version of example from documentation ([link](https://doc.cuba-platform.com/manual-6.9/sso_example.html)).

-1. Create two projects and add the `idp` add-on in to them
+1. Create two projects named "fish" and "chips".
+2. Add the `idp` add-on in to them:

+    `com.haulmont.addon.idp:idp-global:0.1.0`

-2. Configure aliases in the `hosts` file:
+3. Configure aliases in the `hosts` file:

 | Address       | Alias         |
 |:------------- |:------------- |
 | 127.0.0.1     | fish          |
 | 127.0.0.1     | chips         |

-3. Configure IDP for the Fish project in `web-app.properties` file of the `web` module:
+4. Configure IDP for the Fish project in `web-app.properties` file of the `web` module:

 ```
 cuba.idp.serviceProviderUrls = http://fish:8081/app/,http://chips:8082/app/